 This international group of researchers will trial green gravel restoration in different regions.
 Together we will communicate research findings and develop general protocols for different kelp species and in different parts of the world.
 This will facilitate broad implementation and uptake of the tool.

-Is an Associate Professor of Marine Botany and a former Australian Research Council Future Fellow within the UWA’s Oceans Institute.
-His research covers a broad spectrum of topics, but his primary interests lie in the ecological interactions in and around shallow sub-tidal habitats.
-Although his interests are broad, much of his work has been focused on temperate seaweed-dominated habitats such as kelp forests.
+Professor of Marine Botany and a former Australian Research Council Future Fellow within the UWA’s Oceans Institute.
+His primary interests lie in the ecological interactions in temperate seaweed-dominated habitats such as kelp forests.

-Is a Research Fellow within UWA’s Oceans Institute, she is a Marine Ecologist studying the drivers and patterns of long-term change in coastal ecosystems.
-Her expertise centres on climate-driven changes to kelp forests, including shifts to alternate ecosystems.
-Her recent work is focused on restoration approaches in kelp forests through the Green Gravel tool.
+Research Fellow with UWA’s Oceans Institute, she is a Marine Ecologist studying the drivers and patterns of long-term change in coastal ecosystems.
+Her expertise centres on climate-driven changes to kelp forests and